Ayfri/Portfolio/src/jsMain/resources/markdown/articles/KoreZoneDetection.md

 root: .layouts.ArticleLayout
 routeOverride: /articles/kore-zone-detection/index
 ---

-# Zone Detection with a Minecraft DataPack created with Kore Kotlin

 Welcome to this tutorial on creating a Minecraft datapack that detects when a player enters a specific area using the Kore Kotlin library.
 Follow these steps to get started: